BMiller8008/Shell-Fun/README.md

 # Shell Fun
- For messing around with my shell scripting
+ For messing around with my shell scripting.
+Meant to be used for LINUX in particular